Evening of Storytelling

 UW Discovery Building 330 N. Orchard St., Madison, Wisconsin 53715

-media release: Join American Indian & Indigenous Studies Program, along with the departments of Anthropology, English, and Language Sciences, and in conjunction with Wunk Sheek, for an evening of winter storytelling.
+media release: Join American Indian & Indigenous Studies, along with the Departments of Anthropology, English, and Language Sciences, and in conjunction with Wunk Sheek, for an evening of winter storytelling.
 Hear traditional stories in Native languages told by Indigenous storytellers from across North America accompanied by English translations.

-About the Annual Evening of Storytelling: Each winter, for over 25 years the American Indian & Indigenous Studies program at UW-Madison has presented the Annual Evening of Storytelling.
+Each winter, for more than 25 years the American Indian & Indigenous Studies program at UW-Madison has presented the Annual Evening of Storytelling.
 Each year, Indigenous Storytellers from diverse Tribal communities share stories in their Indigenous language followed by an English translation of the story.

 The Annual Evening of Storytelling is unique among American Indian & Indigenous Studies programs in the United States and forges important connections between Tribal and non-Tribal communities, between generations, and between cultures.
 It provides the audience with an authentic and invaluable glimpse of this Indigenous narrative tradition.
 Many of these traditions are discussed in AIIS courses and the Evening of Storytelling offers a direct and tangible experience for students and community members to better understand the significance of these traditions.